Details available from the Department of Mathematics and Statistics.

 - Teaching staff

-- The paper will be taught by academic staff from several universities.
+The paper will be taught by academic staff from the University of Canterbury and the University of Otago.

-The course will be delivered by lectures using videoconferencing techology between a number of NZ universities.
+The course will be delivered by lectures using videoconferencing technology and in-person lectures on the Dunedin campus.

 Students have a local contact person/co-ordinator.